Acryl Sani Abdullah Sani

-Tan Sri Acryl Sani bin Haji Abdullah Sani (Jawi: اقر الثاني عبدﷲ ثاني; born 3 October 1961) is a Malaysian police officer who has served as the 13th Inspector-General of Police (IGP) since May 2021.
-He served as the Deputy Inspector-General of Police (DIG) from August 2020 to his promotion to IGP in May 2021.
+Acryl Sani bin Abdullah Sani (Jawi: اقر الثاني عبدﷲ ثاني; born 3 October 1961) is a Malaysian retired police officer who served as the 13th Inspector-General of Police (IGP) from May 2021 to his retirement in June 2023 and the Deputy Inspector-General of Police (DIG) from August 2020 to his promotion to the IGP in May 2021.

 Education

 Acryl Sani graduated from Universiti Teknologi Malaysia with a Bachelor of Engineering degree in civil engineering.
 He also obtained a Master of Science degree in management from the Universiti Utara Malaysia.

 Career

 Acryl Sani joined the police force on 2 February 1986 as a Cadet Assistant Superintendent.
 Since then, he has held various positions in the police force, including Director of Internal Security and Public Order Department, Director of Commercial Criminal Investigation Department, Department of Strategic Resources and Technology Department and Sarawak Police Commissioner.

 Deputy Inspector-General of Police

 Acryl Sani rose to the rank of DIG on 14 August 2020 and has taken the office of DIG from the retiring Mazlan Mansor.